jandom/jandom/_posts/2019-08-25-look-whos-back.markdown

 - Exploration in the "Infrastructure as code" garden, jumping between Terraform, CloudFormation and Pulumi
 - ServiceWorkers and how they can be kept up-to-date in modern React single page apps (SPAs)

-These will go into the 'drafts' directory on GitHub so you can follow the progress... or lack of thereof!
+These will go into the `_drafts` directory on GitHub so you can follow the progress... or lack of thereof!